How To Prepare for a Technical Interview in 5 Steps

-In this article, we discuss technical interview preparation, including the purpose of the interview and the steps to make sure you’re ready.
+In this article, we define a technical interview and discuss how to prepare for one to make sure you're ready.

 What is a technical interview?